amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 ## Setup for Pocket

-AmigaVision also has a version for the handheld [Analogue Pocket] FPGA device.
+AmigaVision also works great with the handheld [Analogue Pocket] FPGA device.

 * Download the latest version of the [Amiga Pocket Core] and put it on your device.
 * Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.